bamlab/dev-standards/react-native/use_http_links_in_react_native.mo.md

 ```
 <br />
 **Rebuild the app with react-native run-ios**
-If you reloading your app it will not work, you modified a Native element, so you need to rebuild the native part as well
+If you reloading your app it will not work, you modified Native code, so you need to rebuild the native part as well
 <br />
 <img src="https://user-images.githubusercontent.com/13121639/30554718-c70e063a-9ca5-11e7-914e-53b5a1f2eccf.png" width="300">
 <br />